septag/atlasc/README.md

 ## TODO
 - Support for islands. currently, there is a limitation that individual images should not have islands of pixels
+- Optimizations.
+It's a very early implementation and probably some parts of it has to be optimized

 ## Open-Source libraries used